 It showed that we needed to make just under $100,000/year

-If you are starting to wonder if your family can make it on your current income, I highly recommend you take a moment and check out all the ways you can Earn Extra Money on the Side.
+If you are starting to wonder if your family can make it on your current income, I highly recommend you take a moment and check out my recent article on all the ways you can Earn Extra Money on the Side.

 Many can be done from home and don’t take tons of time.